rasmus-kirk/halo-accumulation/report/report.md

 ### Proof Systems

-In an Interactive Proof System we have two Interactive Turing machines the computationally unbounded Prover, P, and the polynomally time bounded Verifier, V. The Prover tries to convince the Verifier of a statement $x \in L$ language $L \subset \mathbb{B}^*$ in NP.
+In an Interactive Proof System we have two Interactive Turing machines the computationally unbounded Prover, P, and the polynomially time bounded Verifier, V. The Prover tries to convince the Verifier of a statement $x \in L$ language $L \subset \mathbb{B}^*$ in NP.
 The following properties must be true: